 We are experts in the War Pension, the Armed Forces Compensation Scheme, as well as a whole range of other allowances.

 Our team offer advice and assistance on applications for entitlements, and aid our Members and Widows at War Pension Tribunals and AFCS Hearings.

 The benefits system can be complex and leave people confused about what they are entitled to.

 That’s why it’s essential to get the support you’re entitled to.
 Working out the benefits system isn't always easy, but it’s important not to lose out on money that could help you.

 Blesma believes that there is life after limb loss and part of this includes helping our Members return to work.

 Find out what employment, training & education is available to help get you back to work.

-The Blesma Community Programme offers free workshops run by veterans in schools across the UK with the purpose to inspire and motivate pupils from all walks of life.
+Making Generation R offers free workshops run by Veterans in schools and workplaces across the UK with the purpose to inspire and motivate people from all walks of life.